oddbird/oddleventy/content/blog/2023/when-to-choose-a-native-mobile-app.md

   }
 ) }}

-## Don't choose a Native Mobile App when…
+## Don't Choose a Native Mobile App When…

 ### Higher Development & Maintenance Costs
 *…when you want to keep short and long-term costs down.*